pierrecholhot/hank/README.md

 I needed to find a way to "stress test" the OS in order to test my alerting system.
 I couldn't find any NPM packages that would help me accomplish this.
 Maybe I wasn't using the right keywords.
 I then stackoverflow'd it and ended up with a one-liner shell cmd (`cat /dev/zero > /dev/null`).
 I have no idea what side effects it has and would never do that in a production env.

+## How can this be improved.
+AKA Todo List:
+- ESLint
+- Store Alerts history and recentEvents in a Database rather than in the memory
+- ...

 ## That technical test
 I couldn't help noticing that there were a bunch of os monitoring scripts on github.
 Mainly made by developers for this specific interview question.